rubyweiner/flatiron-github-api-challenge/README.md

 Instructions:

 1. Run `npm install && npm start` to start application
+2. Navigate to localhost:3000
-2. Enter username of GitHub account you would like to search
+3. Enter username of GitHub account you would like to search
   - a fetch request is sent to the GitHub API utilizing the user's input to specify endpoint
   - response JSON object is displayed in the console and saved as 'userData' in state for App.js
   - userData is sent from App.js as props to SearchResultsContainer.js to display account's available information
-3. Results will display on the right-hand of the screen
+4. Results will display on the right-hand of the screen

 * styling is done using Semantic UI *